Honyant/Notes/README.md

-Notes for 2021-2022 School year uses a lot of vscode extensions
+Notes for 2021-2022 School year
+-uses a lot of vscode extensions